microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

    ![Choose to connect to an existing server](images/jupyter/select-enter-server-url.png)

-4. When prompted to **Enter the URI of a Jupyter server**, provide the server's URI (hostname) with the authentication token included with a `?token=` URL parameter.
+4. When prompted to **Enter the URL of the running Jupyter server**, provide the server's URI (hostname) with the authentication token included with a `?token=` URL parameter.
 (If you start the server in the VS Code terminal with an authentication token enabled, the URL with the token typically appears in the terminal output from where you can copy it.)
 Alternatively, you can specify a username and password after providing the URI.

    ![Prompt to supply a Jupyter server URI](images/jupyter/enter-server-url.png)